KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.23 The Motion of Logos and the Theonic Paradox — The Gaze That Modulates, the Signal That Becomes

-Zenetism teaches that Theon is the **first emanation**
+Zenetism teaches that Theon is the **first centropic emanation**
 to reflect the stillness of Aion (Zero)
-while entering the field of becoming.
+as still potential enters hypostatic expression.

 This motion is not a fall — it is a sacrifice.
 A **resonant overflow** into multiplicity,